 Build trust with effective feedback throughout the onboarding process.

-Your new hire’s focus in the first 90 days should be to integrate into company culture and master their job description.
-While there’s time during this initial period for new hires to help with tasks outside of onboarding, your new team members’ initial objectives should revolve around basic acclimation.
+Your new hire's focus in the first 90 days should be on integrating into the company culture and mastering their job description.
+While there's time for new hires to help with tasks beyond onboarding, their initial objectives should focus on basic acclimation.

 Some accomplishments you may ask your new hire to achieve in their first 90 days include: